rnnh/bioinfo-notebook/docs/blast.md

 10. `s_end` is the end of the alignment in the subject sequence.
 11. `e_value` is the expect value (E-value) for the alignment.
 12. `bit_score` is the bit-score of the alignment.

+All BLAST output formats above 4 (i.e. `--outfmt > 4`) have use this tabular layout, formatted in different ways.
+For example, `--outfmt 10` gives the same information in a comma-separated values (`.csv`) file instead of a tab-separated values (`.tsv`) file.

 ## Video demonstration